Archive

 The perpetual Hatfields and McCoys . . . . and the premise of the article is proved out in all the comments that follow that piece.
 Amazing.

-I have just a few regrets in life, not many – I regret not having chosen Oceanography instead of Journalism as a career; and I regret not saving more money when I was making more money.
-But I really regret not having gone to watch a live Shuttle Launch – especially as I sat at my computer yesterday and watched the last one.
+I have just a few regrets in life, not many – I regret not having chosen Oceanography instead of Journalism as a career; I regret not saving more money when I was making more money.
+And I have one other huge regret, the biggest one of all.
+But one thing I also regret is not having gone to watch a live Shuttle Launch – especially as I sat at my computer yesterday and watched the last one.

 I see that the ubiquitous Like button now appears on my posts.
 I see that having it appear on the posts is the default.
 I see that I can uncheck the option to have it there.